top of page

 The Battle Against the Bugs

 Pests like aphids, mealybugs, and scale insects, beware!
-I'll be keeping a watchful eye on my trees from the get-go.
-I'm all about those regular inspections, and I'm not afraid to look under the leaves to catch any early signs of infestations.
+Vigilance is key for the trees from the start.
+Regular inspections under the leaves are crucial to catch early signs of infestation.

 Fungus, You're Not Welcome

-Fungal diseases like powdery mildew and apple scab, you better steer clear.
-I'll be promoting good air circulation within the canopy through some artful pruning.
-And when it comes to fighting these foes, I'm taking the organic route with neem oil, baking soda, copper sulfate, and other eco-friendly solutions.
-I'm all about keeping my trees healthy and my produce pure.
+Fungal diseases like powdery mildew and apple scab, steer clear!
+Promoting good air circulation within the canopy is a priority through strategic pruning.
+Combatting these foes involves the organic route with neem oil, baking soda, copper sulfate, and other eco-friendly solutions.
+Ensuring tree health and producing pure yield is the focus.

 Seasonal Shenanigans